jsc329/ammonitorwiki/Chapter-14-The Annotations-Table.md

 Notice that there are four recordings in the sample database, and the recording “midEarth3\_2016-03-12\_07-00-00.wav” has been selected.
-The not-so-friendly ‘Hands Off’ note indicates that recordings and their annotations are logged by R. Here, we see that Bilbo has added seven annotations to this recordingID.
+The ‘Hands Off’ note indicates that recordings and their annotations are logged by R. Here, we see that Bilbo has added seven annotations to this recordingID.

 Recording annotations can also be accessed via the secondary tab called “Annotations”, which are displayed in spreadsheet-type view with red